torchbox/rca-wagtail-2019/README.md

 Deployments to stage are automatically handled by CircleCI.

-For production, CircleCI requires manual approval, this is done over at the [CircleCI project](https://circleci.com/gh/torchbox/rca-wagtail-2019)
+For production, CircleCI requires manual approval, this is done over at the [CircleCI Workflows for master](https://circleci.com/gh/torchbox/workflows/rca-wagtail-2019/tree/master).
+A job awaiting approval will show as 'pending'.
+Manual approval consists of clicking on the pending tasks and clicking 'approve'.

 ## Connect to the shell